-Period Drama is a short animated film composed of four chapters, with plot points referencing the biological events that occur during the phases of the menstrual cycle.
-Menstruation connects the vignettes like a secret thread.
-They explore how frequently daily life and internal thought processes differ from social expectations, education and menstrual narratives.
-With the use of genres of mockumentary, autofiction, dramedy and poetic allegory the film analyses menstruation’s essential and often baffling presence in life.
-It offers an endearing overview of these experiences through the humorous gaze of the main character, Michaela.
-While commenting on adolescence, gender politics, sexuality, motherhood and Orlando Bloom, she takes us on a surreal trip that begins with her first period and continues as she, much like an egg, matures.
+Period Drama is a short animated film composed of four chapters with plot points referencing the biological events that occur during the phases of a menstrual cycle.
+Menstruation connects the four vignettes like a secret thread.
+Through the humorous gaze of a character, the film analyses menstruation’s essential and often baffling presence in one’s life.
+While commenting on adolescence, gender politics, sexuality, motherhood and Orlando Bloom, Michaela takes us on a surreal trip that begins with her first period and continues as she, much like an egg, matures.

 I got my first menstruation when I was 14.
 I was the last one in my class and it was too late to feel comfortable about it.
 Since then, I have had a lifelong fascination about everything that is connected to it.
 In my film, I want to explore the difference between the truth and the fictional narratives by using visual imagery of various animation techniques as well as a limited pastel colour palette drawn from sterile menstrual advertising.
 Full of blue blood with no red.
 A lot of fiction, but not much reality.
 Period Drama is a film about memories, embarrassing stains and private, but often public dramas.